proinsias/proinsias.github.io/_posts/2025/2025-12-17-stoicism-and-the-pursuit-of-a-good-life.md

-[David Allen's Getting Things Done (GTD)](https://gettingthingsdone.com/) methodology, which emphasizes clarity of mind and effective action through *focusing* on what is actionable.
+[David Allen's Getting Things Done (GTD)](https://gettingthingsdone.com/) methodology, which emphasizes clarity of mind and effective action through _focusing_ on what is actionable.

-> Suffice it to say that something automatic
-> and extraordinary happens in your mind
-> when you create and focus
-> on a clear picture of what you want.
->
-> <cite>David Allen</cite>, Getting Things Done: The Art of Stress-Free Productivity.

 More recently, I came across [Ryan Holiday](https://ryanholiday.net/)'s accessible writings on applying the timeless principles of [Stoicism](https://dailystoic.com/what-is-stoicism/) to modern life.
-What drew me to Stoicism was its emphasis on *focusing* on what we can control and accepting what we cannot, echoing the wisdom found in the Serenity prayer.
+What drew me to Stoicism was its emphasis on _focusing_ on what we can control and accepting what we cannot, echoing the wisdom found in the Serenity prayer.